CompTop/torch-tda/README.md

 python setup.py install
 ```
 **Attention:**
-- Please do not install by `pip install torch-tda` in the cloned repository, becuase `pip` will probably install the older version from remote, see the [explanation](https://stackoverflow.com/questions/14617136/why-is-pip-installing-an-old-version-of-my-package).
+- Note that installing by `pip install torch-tda` in the cloned repository will probably install the older version from remote, see the [explanation](https://stackoverflow.com/questions/14617136/why-is-pip-installing-an-old-version-of-my-package).
+So, DO NOT use `pip` if you want to build from the latest source.

 - If you have installed an older version of `torch-tda` and want to update to the newest version, please uninstall it first by `pip uninstall torch-tda`.